ManuelElizaldi/SisyphusCorner/Vocabulary.md

 Oeuvre -> Works of an artist

-Bray -> Related to donkeys or mules
+Bray -> loud harsh cry of donkeys or mules

 Conciliatory -> Intended to pacify